FAForever/wiki-pages/Beginner-1v1-Guide.md

 - Reclaim piles
 - Chokepoints

-In the images below, the bisecting line there was mentioned earlier is drawn in cyan and the potential places where you can send your ACU are highlighted in yellow:
+In the images below, the bisecting lines that were mentioned earlier are drawn in cyan and the potential places where you can send your ACU are highlighted in yellow:

 ![acu_movement_where_example1.png](/beginner-1v1-guide/acu_movement_where_example1.png)![acu_movement_where_example2.png](/beginner-1v1-guide/acu_movement_where_example2.png)
 ![acu_movement_where_example3.png](/beginner-1v1-guide/acu_movement_where_example3.png)![acu_movement_where_example4.png](/beginner-1v1-guide/acu_movement_where_example4.png)